Kahn/freetel/mini-asterisk-gui/README.txt

   is also your firewall, server etc.

-* Mini Asterisk tells you when something is wrong, for example you get a warning if your Phone System can't see the Internet.
+* Mini Asterisk tells you when something is wrong, for example you get a warning if your Phone System can't see the Internet, or if it can't see your ITSP.

-* Extensive pre-configuration of extensions.conf and sip.conf,
+* Extensive pre-configuration of extensions.conf and sip.conf.
+The
-  pre-selected phone numbers, SIP trunks are selected from a pull-down menu (except they are called VOIP lines).
+  phone numbers of extensions are pre-configured and ITSP configurations are selected from a pull-down menu.
 Analog ports are auto detected, at least on the IP0X.
-This makes adding phones fast and simple.
+This makes adding phones and ITSPs fast and simple.
+It also gives people new to Asterisk a working starting point.

 [[status]]
 Status